What is Early-On?

 - On your Nest Learning Thermostat, go to Settings > Nest Sense > Early-On and choose START EARLY to enable it.

-- On the Nest Mobile app, choose your thermostat in landscape mode and go to Settings > Nest Sense > Early-On and choose ON to enable it.
+- On the Nest app, choose your thermostat in landscape mode and go to Settings > Nest Sense > Early-On and choose ON to enable it.

-Early-On is only available if you’ve told Nest that your heating system is forced air, if you have an air conditioner or if you have a heat pump that doesn’t use auxiliary heat.
+Early-On is only available if you’ve told your Nest Thermostat that your heating system is forced air, if you have an air conditioner or if you have a heat pump that doesn’t use auxiliary heat.
 Because Early-On is automatically incorporated into Heat Pump Balance and True Radiant, it won’t appear as a stand-alone feature if you have a radiant system or heat pump with auxiliary heat.